GhostTalker/RebootMadDevice/README.md

 Run the installation and this scripts not with sudo.
 Use root user!
 Running the daemon is only possible with root user!

+After restarting MAD it will take about 5 minutes before a client can connect.
+This time is nessessary to give MAD enough time to collect the nessessary data for the plugin.

 #### Install:
 ```
 MAD Server: